 A property is normally the most valuable asset that someone owns, so it's important to understand what actually happens to it once you've died.
 There are a number of things to consider.
 Firstly, it depends on how the property is owned.

-In England & Wales, if you own a property in your sole name then the position is relatively straightforward, in that after your death the property would be dealt with in accordance with the terms of your Will.
-If you die without a Will the government will decide who gets what.
+In England & Wales, if you own a property in your sole name then what happens to this when you die is relatively straightforward.
+If you have made a Will, the property would be dealt with in accordance with the terms of the Will.
+If you die without a Will, inheritance laws called the Rules of Intestacy would decide who gets what.
 If you have no living family members your property and all your possessions will go to the Crown.

-If you own a property jointly with someone else then it's important to know that there are two different ways you could be owning it.
-Depending upon how you own the property jointly will dictate what happens in the event of your death.
+If you own a property jointly with someone else then it's important to know that there are two ways you could own this; either as Joint Tenants or Tenants in Common.
+How you jointly own the property will determine what happens to your share when you die.

-When buying a property with someone else, you should be given the option by your Conveyancing Lawyer as to whether you want to own the property as Joint Tenants or Tenants in Common.
-You should consider this choice carefully and fully understand the implications.
+When purchasing a property with someone else, you should be given the option by your Conveyancing Lawyer as to whether you want to own the property as Joint Tenants or Tenants in Common.
+You should consider this choice carefully and fully understand the implications of each.